Sidd2024/Allops/README.md

 <p align="center">
 <a href="https://allops.herokuapp.com/">Visit us👉🏻</a><br><br>
-<strong>Allops is a dynamic website which helps proffessionals and students to stay informed about all the academic activities and opportunities available around the globe.<br><br> 🌟this repo to get started!<br></strong>
+<strong>Allops is a dynamic website which helps professionals and students to stay informed about all the academic activities and opportunities available around the globe.<br><br> 🌟this repo to get started!<br></strong>
 </p>

 ## Installation